appgruard/Grua-RD/design_guidelines.md

 - Charts: Combination of navy blue and orange with supporting greens

 **Application:**
-- Logo: Full-color GruaRD logo (navy blue + orange) displayed in login screens, admin sidebar, and key branding touchpoints
+- Logo: Full-color Grúa RD logo (navy blue + orange) displayed in login screens, admin sidebar, and key branding touchpoints
 - Primary Actions: Navy blue for main buttons and navigation
 - Highlights & CTAs: Orange for important actions and status indicators
 - Backgrounds: Subtle grays and whites for optimal readability